3 Steps to Wellness with Creativity Tools.

 The sheer quantity of what was in there, bad or good, was too much.

 I eventually realised that despite all the wonderful support and advice I received, I needed to work on my feelings and experiences.
-I didn’t understand what that meant until one particularly memorable day in my wellness journey…
+I didn’t understand what that meant until one particularly memorable day in my wellness journey.

 On this particular afternoon, my circumstances became too consuming.
 I couldn't see any way out of my situation.
-I had lost my sense of self, and my anxiety became too much… I was sick of being overwhelmed, thinking, and feeling overwhelmed in my body.
+I had lost my sense of self, and my anxiety became too much.
+I was sick of being overwhelmed, thinking, and feeling overwhelmed in my body.

 It occurred to me that no amount of writing or talking was working for some reason, and what I was feeling was physical and held colour and form with it.
-The only thing that jumped into my mind as a relief was to create something that could show how I was feeling and, in the process, get these physical feelings out.
+The only thing that jumped into my mind as a relief was to create something to show how I was feeling and, in the process, get these physical feelings out.

 Most importantly, I felt a wave of peace come over me and have since not felt overwhelmed or anxious about my life… if I feel those emotions creeping in, I now know what to do.
 It has changed everything for me!